What's up with Safisana

-Each year, 842,000 people worldwide die from poor water, sanitation, and hygiene
+Each year, 842,000 people worldwide die from poor water, sanitation, and hygiene.
+(World Health Organisation)

-At least 10% of the world’s population is thought to consume food irrigated by wastewater
+At least 10% of the world’s population is thought to consume food irrigated by wastewater.
+(UN Water)

-only 31% of the global population (2.4 billion people) used private sanitation facilities connected to sewers from which wastewater was treated
+of the global population (2.4 billion people) used private sanitation facilities connected to sewers with treated wastewater.
+(UN Water)

 Soil Nutrient Depletion

-Soil nutrient depletion, due to the intensification of land use for agricultural production, is a serious threat to food security in developing countries as it adversely reduces crop yield and consequently poses a potential threat to global food production and agricultural sustainability in many parts of Africa, Asia, and Latin America.
+Soil nutrient depletion, due to the intensification of land use for agricultural production, is a serious threat to food security in developing countries.
+It adversely reduces crop yield and consequently poses a potential threat to global food production and agricultural sustainability.
 Consumption of crops grown in low-nutrient soil can lead to deficiencies of minerals and micronutrients in humans.